Oxford International folk dance group

 The group was founded in 1976 by Paul Chow as a Scottish dance group.
 He had learnt Scottish Country Dancing in Hong Kong (and later taught it to Arabs in Israel!).
 At that time Paul was a postulant at Blackfriars and the group met in the monasitic library (it has an excellent wooden floor).

-In 1987 the repertoire had increased aas had its membership and it adopted its current name.
+In 1987 the repertoire had increased as had its membership and it adopted its current name.

 Paul Chow at the 40th anniversary party.